 This course conforms to the standard Coventry University Group Academic Regulations Mode F.

 This course is 100% online, and can be studied either full or part-time.

-The full-time route takes 3 years to complete, or part-time 3 to 5 years, both consisting of 30 credits per program.
+The full-time route takes 3 years to complete, or part-time 3 to 5 years.

 How much will it cost?

-This course has a UK/EU fee and an international fee.
+This course has a UK and an international fee.
 The Admissions Team will carry out a fee assessment where appropriate, to determine which fee is applicable.

 The tuition fee for the course that is stated on the course webpage and in the prospectus for the first year of study will apply.
 We will review our tuition fees each year.
 For UK and EU students, if Parliament permit an increase in tuition fees, we may increase fees for each subsequent year of study in line with any such changes.
 Note that any increase is expected to be in line with inflation.

 Following the UK’s exit from the European Union, EU students should be aware that there may be a change to UK laws following the UK’s exit, this may change their student status, their eligibility to study part time, and/or their eligibility for student finance.
 We will act in accordance with the UK’s laws in force in relation to student tuition fees and finance from time to time.

 Learners who enrol part-time and are self-funding or being funded by a sponsor, have the ability to pay-per-credit, which enables them to pay for only the modules being studied in that particular semester.
 Payment options include bank transfer, Western Union and all major credit/debit cards.